Low Cell ChIP-Seq

-Figure 1: Table of recommended cell numbers for use with Low Cell ChiP-Seq Kit based on target protein abundance.
+Figure 1: Table of the minimum recommended cell numbers for use with Low Cell ChIP-Seq Kit.
+Minimum cell numbers suggested are based on target protein abundance and antibody affinity.

 Other factors that will influence the recommended cell number include cell type, abundance of target protein and the quality of the ChIP-Seq antibody.
 Below are some validated antibodies from Active Motif for use with Low Cell ChIP-Seq.

 Figure 2: Table of Active Motif's Low Cell ChIP-Seq validated antibodies.